Block Island

 One of the few working family farms on Block Island

-On these six acres, we have a lot going on.
-We grow lots of vegetables, herbs, grapes and other fruit; we recycle and collect food scraps and other organic material to make our own compost to feed the soil; we maintain bees and judiciously harvest their honey; make wine, cider, and mead from our grapes, apples and honey; we bake bread, pies, and cakes using native yeasts and honey; we forage for wild medicinals and hunt for sylvan fruit; we play with ideas and explore those into passions.
+SPAR Point Farm might be the smallest family farm in the smallest town in the smallest state of the US, but we have big ideas and big hearts.
+We’re building a farm that works in cooperation with the unique maritime climate of Block Island, using natural methods.
+On these six acres, we grow lots of vegetables, herbs, wheat, hybrid grapes, pomes and stone fruits; we recycle and collect food scraps and other organic material to make our own compost to feed the soil; we maintain bees and judiciously harvest their honey; we make wine, cider, and mead from our grapes, apples and honey; we bake bread, using native yeasts and honey; we forage for wild medicinals and hunt for sylvan fruit; we play music, we play with ideas, and explore those into passions.

 Manifesto

-We take inspiration from organic, biodynamic, and regenerative practices; and sometimes delve into more esoteric traditions.
+We take inspiration from agroecological, biodynamic, and regenerative practices; and sometimes delve into more esoteric traditions.
 Our work aims to foster varieties of produce that are biologically adapted to the area and respectful of seasonal cycles.
 We hope our efforts create a more self-sustaining island by making more local food available with fewer outside inputs.
 That could mean less transport, fewer destructive practices, and more biodiversity on the island.

-OUR farm is a QUEER safe space — the essence of “queer” being reconsideration of (and in some instances challenging) established ideas and norms, relating to the earth and ecosystem of our farm, all of the living entities that depend on that earth, and the larger world around us.
+Our farm is a “queer” safe space – the essence of “queer” being reconsideration of (and in some instances challenging) established ideas and norms, relating to the earth and ecosystem of our farm, all of the living entities that depend on that earth, and the larger world around us.

 Regarding the earth, our farm is queer because we reconsider, challenge, and in many aspects eschew current conventional agricultural practices involving chemicals and pesticides that ultimately harm our soil.